Tata Group Backend Software Engineer Salary | ₹879K-₹3.87M+ | Levels.fyi

 The median Backend Software Engineer compensation in India package at Tata Group totals ₹2.65M per year.
-View the base salary, stock, and bonus breakdowns for Tata Group's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tata Group's total compensation packages.
 Last updated: 11/11/2025

 Company